Helo Study

 • and also lowing collective fully ('s')

-Note on technique tipping nose down while spiraling in allows to nose in
+Note on technique tipping nose down while spiraling in allows to nose in to a visible landing zone and allows precision rewrite this later.

 Downward spiral